isomerpages/moe-bendemeerpri/pages/Uplift.md

 learning opportunities for children and expose them to future-ready skills sets.
 The Tier 1 and 2 programmes are for Lower Primary and Middle Primary respectively.</p>
-<p>The Nurture Problem-Solving Module aims to develop the children’s 21st
+<p>The Nurture Communication Module aims to develop the children’s 21st Century
-Century Competencies.</p>
+Competencies.</p>
 <p>Lessons designed are interactive and activity-based.
 We hope to achieve
 the following learning outcomes :</p>
 <p>• Build confidence as communicators;